 Dogs on boats?
 Yes!
 Bring your pooch on a leash and enjoy quality time with your dog while cruising on Chicago's waterways.
 This tour highlights dog-friendly hotels, restaurants, dog parks and fire hydrants.
 Enjoy the cool breeze in your hair (and fur!) aboard the Skyline Queen which offers plenty of safe outdoor-seating.
 Dogs may choose to sit on your lap, in a seat or on the deck.
 Don't worry, we have one-restroom for humans and one lined with newspapers for your pet.
 Water bowls are also onboard.
 Buy online or at the ticket office open daily at 8:30am.

-Kick off the holiday season and create your special memories on The Magnificent Mile in 2013!
-The BMO Harris Bank Magnificent Mile Lights Festival, the nation’s largest evening holiday celebration, jump starts the holiday season on Saturday, November 23 with a full day of family friendly activities, concerts by top musical artists and the best holiday shopping.
-The day’s excitement culminates with a grand evening parade down Michigan Avenue marshaled by Mickey Mouse and Minnie Mouse from Walt Disney World Resort in Florida, illuminating one million lights on 200 trees.
+Kick off the holiday season and create your special memories on The Magnificent Mile!
+The BMO Harris Bank Magnificent Mile Lights Festival, the nation’s largest evening holiday celebration, jump starts the holiday season with a full day of family friendly activities, concerts by top musical artists and the best holiday shopping.
+The day’s excitement culminates with a grand evening parade down Michigan Avenue illuminating one million lights on 200 trees.
 The parade concludes with a grand finale fireworks show over the Chicago River.

 Meet at the reconstructed Woodhenge to hear an explanation of the discovery, form end function of this post-circle sun calendar.
 Arrive by 6:45 a.m.